 Finally, determine how you will live following a divorce.
 Is income from your job sufficient to support you?
 Can you afford to remain in the marital home?
 What kind of budget will you have following your divorce?
 These are all decisions that you should start considering; by making these decisions early in the process, you will be better prepared for the divorce proceedings that may be ahead of you.

 The divorce process can vary greatly from case to case, and some cases are much more complex than others.
 No matter what issues arise in your divorce proceedings, however, we are here to help.
-The lawyers at Ashby Law have handled countless divorce cases throughout the years, as well as all other family law-related matters.
+The lawyers at Pacific Northwest Family Law have handled countless divorce cases throughout the years, as well as all other family law-related matters.
 Contact an experienced Washington divorce attorney today so that we can explain your rights and responsibilities related to divorce in the state of Washington.